JamFfm/NEXTIONDisplay/README.md

 # Installation

-(1)-- Power off the display.
+1. Power off the display.
 Store the .tft file in this repository via a PC/Mac on a SD Card in a fat32 system (usually SD card max 32GB).
 There must be only 1 file on the card.
 Push the SD card in the display.
 Power on the display.
 Remove SD Card after installation.
 Again poweroff/poweron.
 Now you see the new startscreen.

-(2)-- load the NEXTIONDisplay addin in the CraftbeerPi3 addin section (not jet available).
+2. Load the NEXTIONDisplay addin in the CraftbeerPi3 addin section (not jet available).

     Workaround1:

     Copy the NEXTIONDisplay folder to /home/pi/craftbeerpi3/modules/plugins/

     or

     Workaround2:

-Keyin on the command box of Raspi
+    Key in on the command box of Raspi

     git clone https://github.com/JamFfm/NEXTIONDisplay.git -b master --single-branch /home/pi/craftbeerpi3/modules/plugins/NEXTIONDisplay

-(3)-- reboot at least CBPi3
+3. Reboot at least CBPi3

 Maybe the Serial connection has to be turned off at the RASPI Settings.
 Reboot.
 Go again to the RASPI Settings.
 Turn on the Serial Port.
 Turn off the Serial console.